 There is no evidence that one brand of formula is better than another.
 However, you should consider:

-- If possible, choosing a formula with a lower protein level, which may reduce your baby’s risk of being overweight or obese in later life
+- choosing a formula with a lower protein level, which may reduce your baby’s risk of being overweight or obese in later life

 Whey or casein-based formula?

-Whey and casein are the two main types of protein in infant formula, and in breast milk.
+Whey and casein are the 2 main types of protein in infant formula, and in breast milk.

 Your baby’s first formula should usually be one that contains whey protein as the main type of protein.
 These formulas are often labelled as ‘suitable from birth’, ‘newborn’ or ‘whey dominant’.